 - 2-3 cups vegetables, fresh or frozen (choose your favourite: broccoli, carrots, cauliflower, etc.)

 - 1 big handful snow peas (or sugar snap peas)

 - 3.5 oz noodles (I love glass noodles as they’re really quick to cook and taste great!)

 - 1 handful peanuts

 - 1 stick lemongrass

-- In a wok or large pan heat the oil until it starts smoking.
+- In a wok or large pan heat the oil until it starts smoking.1 tbsp peanut oil

-- Add the garlic, ginger, onion, sugar snaps and baby corn
+- Add the garlic, ginger, onion, sugar snaps and baby corn.

 - Around 40 seconds later add the thawed veggies.
 (If you just use fresh veg, throw in everything at once).